ta223dh/TextBuddy/README.md

 THIS IS A STUDENT PROJECT AND WORK IN PROGRESS.
 IT IS RECOMMENDED TO WAIT UNTIL VERSION 1.0.0 BEFORE USING THIS PACKAGE.

 ## TextBuddy
 **TextBuddy** is a JavaScript module for text analysis.
-TextBuddy can assist you with a wide range of tasks - from simple character count and word frequency to chatbot integration with OpenAi's API.
+TextBuddy can assist you with a wide range of tasks - from simple character and word count to chatbot integration with OpenAi's API.

 - [Live demo](#features-and-documentation)
 - [Code example](#code-example)